AntonioSoler/SolrToElastic/README.md

 ### Re-Indexing

+>> Verify the different options to index metadata, content and path before re-indexing, as described in [Alfresco Documentation](https://docs.alfresco.com/search-enterprise/latest/admin/#enabling-and-disabling-re-indexing-features-recommendations)

 1. Open a new tab in Terminal.
 This should still be in the `solrToEs/02-ES` directory.
 2. Run the command `docker compose up re-indexing`.
 3. This will exit with **Code 0**.
 Nothing to worry about - it means it was successful.